0xa10/0xa10.github.io/_posts/2018-11-27-need-feedback.markdown

 * Cold fusion

 The general idea behind solving this challenge is constructing *linear equations* which hold over the entire cipher system, and solving them using parts of the *keystream*, which we can
-"guess" or derive based on the underlying protocol (HTTP).
+"guess" or derive based on the underlying protocol - HTTP.

 A big thank you goes out to @Bar Katz for introducing me to the mathematical theory and intuition required to tackle this challenge way back in 2016.